 - Fixed exchange rate.
 Under this system, the central bank or the government fixes the value of its currency in relation to another country’s currency or in relation to gold.
-For example, the value of Danish Krone is fixed in relation to the European Union’s Euro at a (fixed)rate of 746.038 kroner per 100 euros.
+For example, the value of the Danish Krone is fixed in relation to the European Union’s Euro at a (fixed)rate of 746.038 kroner per 100 euros.

 - Floating exchange rate.
 Under this system, the exchange rate of a particular currency is determined completely by the forces of demand and supply.

-What are the forces of Demand and Supply?
+What are the Forces of Demand and Supply?

 Under floating exchange and dirty float, the forces of demand and supply determine the exchange rate of a currency.
 Let us understand how and why the demand and supply of a specific country’s currency generate in the first place?
-Demand for our currency generates when the tourists want to visit our country, or when a foreign company wants to purchase raw material from our country, etc. Tourists will need our currency to stay here.
+Demand for our currency generates when the tourists want to visit our country, or when a foreign company wants to purchase raw materials from our country, etc. Tourists will need our currency to stay here.
 Similarly, the foreign company will need our currency to make payments for the raw material.
 Likewise, supply for our currency generates when we give our currency in exchange for our foreign currency requirements.
 The more we need foreign currency, the more we will have to give away our currency in exchange.
 The more we give away our currency in exchange, the more its supply will result.

 How do Demand and Supply Affect the Exchange Rate

 The impact of demand and supply of the currency also follows the universal law of demand and supply.
-If the demand for a particular currency is higher (by tourists, businesses, etc) than its supply, its exchange rate will rise.
+If the demand for a particular currency is higher (by tourists, businesses, etc.) than its supply, its exchange rate will rise.
 Similarly, if the demand is lower than the supply, the exchange rate of that currency will fall.
 This rise and fall in the exchange rate are not for one time.
 It will keep rising or falling as long as the demand and supply do not become equal.
 And when this happens, the exchange rate will stabilize.
 It will remain stable till the time the demand and supply do not become unequal again.